jaredly/j3/web/ide/infer/Readme.md

 a little annoying in a couple of places, like pretty-printing.
 And if you have special unification logic for a certain type of thing that you've encoded as a bunch of `app`s.

+# Different Algorithms

+HM-J
+HM-W

+both can be expanded to handle row types, right? do we even need to add the 'kind'? but they can't do TypeClasses/abilities or more general subtyping.